Anhad928/WorkflowScrape/README.md

 Build a modern **workflow-based** web scraping SaaS with **Next.js**, **React**, **TypeScript**, **React Flow**, **Prisma**, and **React Query**.
 This project/course walks you through setting up authentication, crafting a workflow editor, connecting to databases, and ultimately providing a robust scraping automation platform for end users.

-> **Note**: This README focuses on the project's initial setup and core workflow functionalities — covering everything from project configuration to workflow creation and editing.
+> **Note**: This README focuses on the project's initial setup and core workflow functionalities—covering everything from project configuration to workflow creation and editing.

 ---